 Indoor vs. Outdoor Cats

 A cat's environment has a direct effect on its lifespan.
 Indoor cats are more likely to have a longer lifespan because of the reduced risk of accidents and disease.
-On the other hand, outdoor cats face a greater risk of injuries and diseases, reducing their lifespan greatly.
+On the flip side, outdoor cats have a greater risk of injuries and diseases.
+This can significantly be a factor for shorter lifespans.

 Diet and Nutrition

 A cat's diet is another important factor that can affect how long it lives.
-Proper nutrition supports healthy organ function, muscle health, and overall well-being.
+The right diet supports a cat’s organ function, muscle health, and overall well-being.
+However, this isn’t just about giving “healthy” food.
 A cat's dietary needs will depend on its current age.

 Kittens require a diet rich in protein and calories to support growth.